SoupCat-Py/NMS-Layline-Calculator/README.md

 Use this calculator to find 3-star deposits (runaway mould, sac venom, and metal fingers) in No Man's Sky.
 Made by Soup Cat and Bjorn the Void Trader.

-This is a remake of a remake of a program that Bjorn made a while ago, now made using CustomTkinter for the UI.
+It is a remake of a remake of a program that Bjorn made a while ago, now made using CustomTkinter for the UI.
 Included are all the files used to make the program.
 Make sure to install any dependencies in order to run the `.py`.

 ---